yanazuray/waterfalls-of-qaf/index.md

 I am Yana, a 3D designer and artist from Buryatia, Russia.

 I work in animation, but I am also interested in exploring adjacent fields such as visual arts, installation, and immersive media.
-Alongside my professional work, I research the history and mystical traditions of Islam, as well as the histories of Siberia and its peoples across past, present, and future.
+Alongside my professional work, I research the history and mystical traditions of Islam, as well as the histories of Siberia and its peoples across the past, present, and future.
 I publish my personal reflections and essays on mysticism at [Waterfalls of Qaf](https://waterfallsofqaf.substack.com/).
 You can also find a random assortment of my musings [here].

 Twitter/X: [@yiihya](https://x.com/yiihya)